MicroStrategy/rest-api-docs/docs/common-workflows/manage-transformation-objects/retrieve-a-transformations-definition.md

 Response Code: 200 (The transformation's definition is returned successfully.)

-## Retrieve a Transformation's Definition within a Changeset
+## Retrieve a transformation's definition within a changeset

 In this workflow sample, you want to get the definition of the same transformation object mentioned in [Retrieve a Transformation's Definition](#retrieve-a-transformations-definition), while within a changeset.
 The object ID of the transformation is `6CB9ABB711D3E4F11000E887EC6DE8A4`.
 The transformation is in the MicroStrategy Tutorial project and its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.